 I absolutely adore summer and because I am the quintessential water baby, I always spend as much time as I possibly can swimming.
+Also it’s theee season to get a little color in you while having fun.
 But ever since the weather started warming up this year, I have been avoiding any serious water time because every single bathing suit that I own is faded, stretched, and basically falling apart.
 I know it’s time for me to get a new one, but I absolutely HATE shopping for bathing suits – like, with a passion!

 But no matter how much I don’t want to do it, my sorry excuses for swimsuits have to be replaced.
 I’ve already searched Discountrue for coupons for JCPenney and other shops so I can hopefully afford more than one new swimsuit, I have set aside a whole day to find the perfect one for me and I searched online to get every bit of swimsuit shopping advice I could find.
 So while I procrastinate a little longer, I’m going to share what I think are the best tips for finding that perfect swimsuit!